Sanskar-Rijal/Note_App/README.md

   - **Theme**: The app uses a dynamic color palette for Android 12 and above, adapting to the system-wide theme changes.
 For devices running below Android 12, the app defaults to a purple theme.

-- **Jetpack Compose UI**: The app utilizes Jetpack Compose for building modern and responsive UIs.

 ## Tech Stack

 - **Programming Language**: Kotlin